itrocks-ts/template/README.md

 ```

 The path prefix defines how the file location is resolved:
-- `./` refers to the directory of the current template file
+- `./` refers to the directory of the current template file,
-- `../` refers to the parent directory of the current template file
+- `../` refers to the parent directory of the current template file,
-- `/` refers to the root of the current project (not the filesystem root)
+- `/` refers to the project root (not the filesystem root),
+- `/@scope` refers to `/node_modules/@scope`, resolved from the project root.

 The default contextual data is the one in the current scope.